This delicious fig bread recipe features juicy figs and warming baking spices for a delightful dessert, snack, or breakfast!

 Substituting Fig Preserves in your Fig Bread

-You could make fig bread with fig preserves rather than dried figs or fresh figs if that’s what you have on hand.
+You could make fig bread with fig preserves or even strawberry fig jam rather than dried figs or fresh figs if that’s what you have on hand.

 However, you may wish to add up to a quarter cup more flour, and only use 3/4 cup jam for best results.